PHOTOS: Scenes from deadly Texas school shooting response

 Uvalde is about 85 miles west of San Antonio.

-Robb Elementary School has an enrollment of just under 600 students, and Uvalde Consolidated Independent School District Chief of Police Pete Arredondo said it serves students in the second, third and fourth grade.
-He did not provide ages of the children who were shot.
+Robb Elementary School has an enrollment of just under 600 students, and Uvalde Consolidated Independent School District Chief of Police Pete Arredondo said it serves students in the second, third and fourth grades.
+He did not provide the ages of the children who were shot.

 The Associated Press contributed to this report.